The following was compiled from the IIO Instructor Information Session,

 British spellings.

-2 May be purchased from your local institute or directly
+2 May be purchased from your local institute or directly from

-from The Insurance Institute of Canada
+The Insurance Institute of Canada

 1. Do not panic.
-Questions may be answered in any order, therefore,
+Questions may be answered in any order, therefore, answer

-will relax and be able to think and recall better.
+be able to think and recall better.

-2. Write legibly; no marker can give marks for what he or she cannot
+2. Write legibly; no marker can give marks for what he or she cannot read.

-read.
 Write in blue or black ink.

 3. Read each question carefully.
 Read it again.
 Are there choices?
+Don't answer

-the required number will be marked, and those in the order written.
+number will be marked, and those in the order written.

-4. Do not answer multiple choice questions on the question paper and
+4. Do not answer multiple choice questions on the question paper and take it

 5. Select only one answer in multiple choice questions UNLESS the instructions